sawadogosalif/Demand-Forecasting/scales.md

 Is it mandatory to scales features in any machine learning algorithms?

-In general, For  any algorithm that computes distance (like unsupervised algorihms) or assumes normality, scale your features!!!
+In general, For  any algorithm that computes distance (like unsupervised algorihms) or assumes normality, scale your features !!!

 Above are examples of algorithm: